 Since there were also other communities such as Parsis and Christians, and they had no attachment towards these bigger communities, therefore, it was not proper to administer laws of the bigger communities for everyone.

 The Intestate or Nontestamentary succession comes under Part V of the Indian Succession Act.
 When a person dies without leaving a will, the possessions have to be equally distributed among their spouse and heirs.
 However, a person can leave his or her property to anyone and can even disinherit his own children and widow.
 Part V does not apply to the property of any Hindu, Muslim, Jain, Buddhist or Sikh.

-Consanguinity operates under the Part IV of Indian Succession Act.
+Consanguinity operates under Part IV of the Indian Succession Act.
 It means being from the same ancestor or having relations from the common ancestor.
 Section 25 in The Indian Succession Act, 1925 tells about Lineal consanguinity.

 Lineal consanguinity is that which lasts between two persons, one of whom is descended in a direct line from the other, as between a man and his father, grandfather, and so upwards in the direct ascending line, or between a man and his son, grandson, great-grandson and so downwards in direct descending line.

 Section 26 of the Indian Succession Act, 1925 deals with Collateral Consanguinity.
 Collateral consanguinity is that which subsists between two persons who are descended from the same stock or ancestor, but neither of whom is descended in a direct line from the other.